Admissions & FAQ

 November & December

-Morning group tours during school hours for parents who submit the Preliminary Application, Part A. Every effort is made to invite parents from each family that return Part A. The Application, Part B is handed out at the end of the morning tour.
+Morning group tours during school hours for parents who have submitted an Application.
+Every effort is made to invite parents from each family that applies.

 January & February

 Play Visits for children, accompanied by parents.
-Every effort is made to invite all families that return Part B, depending on the anticipated age ranges of the fall openings.
+Every effort is made to invite all families that have applied, depending on the anticipated age ranges of the fall openings.

 Admissions decisions mailed out